soheil-shafaee/Tic_Tac_Toe/README.md

 # The Tic Tac Toe Game
-It's training project.
-I used Tkinter library in this project.
-My passion for this project was challeging my knowledge in programming.
-I used in this project very simple code but in future I'll try to update by using OOP.
+This is Tic Tac Game.
+You can play two player mode by your friend.
+I used Tkinter python's library and for the future I'll update that by using AI for one player mode.

+# Features
+Two player mode.